gomarcd/crashtest/README.md

 ### Verify SHA256 Checksums

-- Download the corresponding `.sha256` file for the Crashtest version you downloaded and follow these steps being sure to update the commands to match your actual filenames:
+- Download the corresponding `.sha256` file for the Crashtest version you downloaded and follow these steps, being sure to update the commands with the actual filenames you downloaded:

-	1. Checks if the downloaded file matches the `.sha256` hash: `sha256sum -c Crashtest_2025.0.0.1_universal.dmg.sha256` - should output something like `Crashtest_2025.0.0.1_universal.dmg: OK`
+	1. Check if the downloaded file matches the `.sha256` hash:

+    ```
+    sha256sum -c Crashtest_2025.0.0.1_universal.dmg.sha256` - should output something like `Crashtest_2025.0.0.1_universal.dmg: OK
+    ```

-    2. Output the downloaded file's SHA256 checksum to verify manually: `sha256sum Crashtest_2025.0.0.1_universal.dmg` - should output something like `18d6399d63ffec7f7d53ce2b0fbb2b53b686dcd55cdecc4f87bcc98e3be0ba9b  Crashtest_2025.0.0.1_universal.dmg`
+    2. Output the downloaded file's SHA256 checksum to verify manually:

+    ```
+    sha256sum Crashtest_2025.0.0.1_universal.dmg
+    ```

+    This should output something like:

+    ```
+    18d6399d63ffec7f7d53ce2b0fbb2b53b686dcd55cdecc4f87bcc98e3be0ba9b  Crashtest_2025.0.0.1_universal.dmg
+    ```

-    3. Output the checksum from the `.sha256` file: `cat Crashtest_2025.0.0.1_universal.dmg.sha256` - should match step 2 exactly.
+    3. Output the checksum from the `.sha256` file:

+    ```
+    cat Crashtest_2025.0.0.1_universal.dmg.sha256
+    ```

+    This should match step 2 exactly.

 The purpose of this step is to provide cryptographic assurances that the contents of the downloaded file correspond and have not been tampered with.